 \subsection{Vision Experiments}

 \textbf{ResNet Experiments.} In all experiments involving ResNet18 on CIFAR-10, we use stochastic gradient descent (SGD) with learning rate 0.1, weight decay 0.0005, momentum 0.9, and batch size 128 for LayerNorm and NormalNorm, with a noise factor of 0.4.
-For IBNorm experiments, we use learning rate 0.05 and weight decay 0.001.
+For IterNorm experiments, we use weight decay 0.005.
+For IBNorm experiments, we use weight decay 0.001.
 Following~\cite{normal}, models were trained from random initialization for 200 epochs, with a StepLR scheduler reducing the learning rate by a factor of 10 every 60 epochs.

 For experiments with ResNet-50 on ImageNet, a batch size of 256 was used, with SGD parameters: learning rate 0.1, momentum 0.9, Nesterov acceleration enabled, and weight decay 0.0001, along with a cosine annealing learning rate scheduler with maximum 200 epochs and minimum learning rate 0.000001 for BatchNorm and NormalNorm, with a noise factor of 1.
-For IBNorm experiments, we use learning rate 0.01 and weight decay 0.001.
+For IBNorm experiments, we use weight decay 0.001.
 For the hyperparameter $\lambda$ in each variant of IBNorm, we conduct a grid search over the set $\{2, 3, 4, 5\}$.
 The final configurations are $\lambda = 3$ for IBNorm-S, and $\lambda = 4$ for both IBNorm-L and IBNorm-T. We explored several hyperparameter configurations, including learning rate, learning rate scheduler, weight decay, and minibatch size, across all models and found the present configurations to generally work best.

 \textbf{ViT Experiments.} We train ViT-S/16 and ViT-B/16~\citep{vit} following the setup~\citep{tvt} on ImageNet.
 All models are trained for 300 epochs with a global batch size of 512.
 For ViT-S/16, we use the AdamW optimizer with a learning rate of 0.001, weight decay of 0.03, and $(\beta_1, \beta_2) = (0.9, 0.999)$.
 For ViT-B/16, the AdamW optimizer is used with a learning rate of 0.001, weight decay of 0.05, and $(\beta_1, \beta_2) = (0.9, 0.999)$.
 We adopt a hybrid learning rate schedule that combines linear warmup with cosine annealing over the first 10 training epochs.
 During warmup, the learning rate increases linearly from 0.000001 to the base learning rate.
 After warmup, cosine annealing is applied for the remaining epochs, gradually decaying the learning rate to a minimum of 0.00001.